SystemFw/blog/content/staging/paxos-failures.md

 It seems like `w2` is stuck: it cannot ignore `v1` as the potential value for the WOR, but it cannot assume it is the value either.
-The surprising solution to this conundrum is that since it cannot be sure whether `v1` is the actual WOR value or not, it can _make_ sure by writing it to a majority itself.
+The surprising solution to this conundrum is that since `w2` cannot be sure whether `v1` is the actual WOR value or not, it can _make_ sure by writing it to a majority itself.